JIR on ScholarOne Manuscripts

 2013 Special Issue

-JIR is developing an upcoming special issue on the 21st Century Intergenerational Workforce to be published in September 2013.
+JIR has published a special issue on the 21st Century Intergenerational Workforce, volume 11, issue 3, in September 2013.

 The 21st century workforce is characterized by an unprecedented mix of four, and sometimes, five generations